prisms-center/CASMcode_crystallography/python/doc/usage/lattice.rst

 Lattice construction
 --------------------

-The :class:`~libcasm.xtal.Lattice` class represents a three-dimensional lattice.
+The :class:`~libcasm.xtal.Lattice` class is used to represent a three-dimensional lattice.
 It is constructed by providing the lattice vectors as columns of a shape=(3,3) array.

 .. code-block:: Python